 Ecological and Evolutionary Genomics

-We investigate patterns of genomic variation in plants and animals, seeking to uncover the evolutionary processes that underlie the origin and diversification of species throughout natural habitats.
-Our research lies within two areas in evolutionary biology: population genetics in the context of landscapes and phylogenomics.
-At the population-level, we use traditional genetic and NextGeneration genomic tools to elucidate the role of geographic barriers and contrasting biological traits in shaping spatial and temporal population patterns, including local adaptation.
-Across multiple-species, we want to understand the relationships of plants and their symbionts, and pests and their hosts.
-And at the species level and above, we combine phylogenetics and genomics to reconstruct species relationships and understand how gene innovations enabled species to adapt and evolve.
+We investigate patterns of genomic variation in plants seeking to uncover the evolutionary processes that underlie the diversification of species throughout natural habitats.
+In particular, we want to know - how do plants adapt to their local environment?
+We work within two areas in evolutionary biology to answer this question: population genetics and phylogenomics.
+At the population-level, we use traditional genetic and NextGen genomic tools to elucidate the role of geographic barriers and biological traits in shaping spatial and temporal population patterns.
+At the species level we combine phylogenetics and genomics to reconstruct species relationships and understand how gene innovations enabled species to adapt and evolve.

 * Si usas Internet Explorer asegúrate de tener la versión más actualizada!